kirolous/TBHExport/README.md

 # Step 3 , Run these steps on the IMPORTING server
 Copy the scripts generated in the folder ImportScripts and run

+# Only tested on Centos 7 and Harmony server 14 and 15